 PROGRAMS

-Wrap Around Services
+Wrap Around Service

 Building a Healthy Neighborhood

+Building a Healthy Neighborhood is a program that brings together our strategic community approach of Community Revitalization Partnership and our core practice model: Safe and Healthy Housing model.
 Through Building a Healthy Neighborhood, Rebuilding Together affiliates make a minimum commitment of two years to focus the delivery of safe and healthy repairs to homes and/or community facilities in a target neighborhood or area.
 Affiliates complete a community needs assessment to make strategic decisions about neighborhood selection based on other investments, collaborative partners and neighborhood conditions.
 Affiliates also build collaborative partnerships with other neighborhood organizations and government entities, positioning themselves as part of the community development continuum.
 Affiliates can also apply for capacity building grants from our national office to strengthen their ability to build local coalitions, plan joint events, and make strategic decisions about the use of resources to maximize impact in targeted neighborhoods.

 Safe at Home